DonovanLoSg/resume.donovanlo.sg/README.md

 * At the Git Repository, I navigate to the 'Setting'
 * I scrolled down to the Git Pages section.
-* Enter the custom domain name 'www.donovanlo.sg'
+* Enter the custom domain name 'resume.donovanlo.sg'
-* View and test the site at http://www.donovanlo.sg
+* View and test the site at http://resume.donovanlo.sg

 # Credits